dfsp-spirit/pkgfilecache/README.md

 ## Installation

-The package is on [CRAN](https://CRAN.R-project.org/package=pkgfilecache), so you can simply:
+The [pkgfilecache package is on CRAN](https://CRAN.R-project.org/package=pkgfilecache), so you can simply:

 ```r
 install.packages("pkgfilecache")